Menu

 May 16, 2019 5:10:59 PM

-The Jira Project Reporting Academy is a series of articles that will show how to build a dashboard of project reports in Jira using the integration between eazyBI and Projectrak (formerly Profields); in this post we'll explain how to generate charts and diagrams combining data from Jira projects.
+The Jira Project Reporting Academy is a series of articles that will show how to build a dashboard of project reports in Jira using the integration between eazyBI and Projectrak (formerly Profields); in this post, we'll explain how to generate charts and diagrams combining data from Jira projects.

-In the first article of the Jira Project Reporting Academy, we introduced eazyBI and Projectrak, and explained how to keep the budget of a project permanently under control, now, this lesson, will show how to generate charts and diagrams combining data from both Jira and Projectrak for powerful insights, and the next remaining articles, we'll show how to create powerful and memorable visualizations, and how to build reports that help you track your project portfolio.
+In the first article of the Jira Project Reporting Academy, we introduced eazyBI and Projectrak and explained how to keep the budget of a project permanently under control, now, this lesson will show how to generate charts and diagrams combining data from both Jira and Projectrak for powerful insights, and the next remaining articles, we'll show how to create powerful and memorable visualizations, and how to build reports that help you track your project portfolio.
 Let's start!

-Previously: keeping the budget under control
+Previously: Keeping the budget under control

-Remember how in the previous step I had created a grid with the essential data that I as Project Manager need in order to keep the budget of my Jira project under control:
+Remember how, in the previous step, I had created a grid with the essential data that I, as Project Manager, need in order to keep the budget of my Jira project under control:

-• What budget is remaining.
+• What budget is remaining?

 • Current cost.

-A chart is better
+A chart is always better

 A grid allows us to read and interpret the actual data, but a chart is much more effective: it allows us to understand the situation without any doubt and without any effort of interpretation.
 It’s also much easier to remember!